Click on image for contact details and bio

 After a period at home bringing up her three children, she retrained as an EFL/ESOL teacher and taught English as a second language at Barnet and Southgate colleges.

-Denise lives in Woodside Park with her husband Adrian, their three teenage children and their two cats.
+Denise lives in Woodside Park with her husband Adrian, their three children and their two cats.
 She enjoys cooking, travelling, embroidery, playing the piano and flute and reading.

 DD: 0203 115 1603

 - Louise KatinDirector of MusicLouise KatinDirector of Music